How to Use Sea Moss: Dosage, Recipes & Daily Routine

 Adults: 1–2 tablespoons of sea moss gel per day.

-Beginners: Start with 1 teaspoon daily for 3–5 days, then increase as required.
+Beginners: Start with 1 teaspoon daily for 3–5 days, then increase gradually if it suits you.

 How to Take Sea Moss Gel